EndPointCorp/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 As you create more entrypoint JavaScript and SCSS files, you have to remember to add them to their respective arrays in `esbuild.config.mjs`.

 You can add more packages using `pnpm add <package_name>`.
 Just remember that they have to be imported by your JavaScript files as modules.
-If you need to add raw files, especially from libraries that don't support being imported as JavaScript modules, the `esbuild.config.mjs` also supports that thanks to the "Raw files" section.
+If you need to add raw files, especially from libraries that don't support being imported as JavaScript modules, the `esbuild.config.mjs` file also supports that thanks to the "raw files" section.
 These raw files can be loaded normally via `<link>` and `<script>` HTML tags.

-Alright, that's it for now.
+All right, that's it for now.
 We've seen how to integrate `esbuild` with ASP.NET Core in order to setup a basic frontend asset bundling process.
-We did that through adapting SmartBootstrap's free admin template into an ASP.NET Core Razor Pages web app project.
-A project that's up on [GitHub](https://github.com/megakevin/razor-start-bootstrap-admin).
+We did that through adapting Smart Bootstrap's free admin template into an ASP.NET Core Razor Pages web app project — a project that's up on [GitHub](https://github.com/megakevin/razor-start-bootstrap-admin).
 We saw how to organize source files in our repo, a basic `esbuild` config script that handles the most common scenarios, and how to handle a few different cases when it comes to including NodeJS packages into our apps.